heinst/track-class-availability/README.md

 ##Finished

+- [x] When the program doesn't find the txt file, it creates one, it then quits.
+A nice feature is that if it created the file, then read the newly created file instead of quiting.
+(Thanks, hassanNS!)
 - [x] Sends email if class is opened or closed.
 - [x] Can read from text file and get information needed to check the status of the class